Talking about it is one thing.

 Using an optical frame heater, the acetate is gently warmed to make it easier to fit the sun lenses into the lens grooves.

 Similar to a car windscreen, the lenses make the frame stiffer and stronger.
+Find the right prescription package for you.

 Our luxurious packaging carton is constructed from die cut, high gsm paper from a specialist mill in the North East of Scotland.